onedata/onedata-documentation/docs/user-guide/oneclient.md

 and access token, i.e. multiple users can have different volumes on the same host machine.

-Using Onedata Docker volume plugins, enables users to access Onedata spaces from their containers without having to manually start Oneclient neither on the host or within the container.
+Using Onedata Docker volume plugins enables users to access Onedata spaces from their containers without having to manually start Oneclient neither on the host or within the container.